This blog was written before Pardot was renamed to Marketing Cloud Account Engagement. You can read more about the name change and what it means here.

 Call it a little stalker-esque but keeping tabs on how your prospects are interacting with your brand each day is part and parcel of effective lead nurture.
 Even more important, is being able to automate this process so that you receive emails containing the information you need about your prospects’ interactions on a particular day.
 Pardot notifications, which are managed in your User Email Preferences, are what makes this automated monitoring possible.

-In today’s post, we’re going to run through each of the user email preferences and what they do.
+In today’s post, we’re going to run through each of the user email preferences and what they do - all part of what makes great Pardot email marketing!

 As a general overview, you have the following options: